tohagan/cli-config/README.md

 A simple **one line** configuration API that combines configuration object properties from:

-- package defaults.config file,
+- System configuration file,
-- local .config file,
+- User configuration file,
-- command line options
+- Command line options
-- application overrides.
+- Application overrides.

-Optionally creates a local .config file copied from the `defaults.config` defined in your node package.
+Optionally creates an initial user config file cloned from the `defaults.config` defined in your node package.

 ### Examples:

-Combine configuration options from package file `defaults.config` then `./<appname>.config` then command line options then force the `debug` option to be `true`.
+Combine configuration options from package file `defaults.config` then `~/.<appname>.config` then command line options then force the `debug` option to be `true`.
 Uses a shallow merge so only the top level properties are merged.

 	var config = require('../cli-config')({dirname: __dirname}, {debug: true});